aneilbaboo/machome/README.md

 cd ~
 git init && git remote add origin git@github.com:aneilbaboo/machome && git fetch && git checkout master
 ```
-Note: you may need to remove some files and directories must not exist
-for this to work:
+Note: you may need to remove some files and directories for this to work:

 Carefully read the following before executing it!
 ```shell